theopenconversationkit/tock/docs-mk/en/docs/getting-started.md

 Docker images are available in the [Docker Hub](https://hub.docker.com/r/tock/).

-The source code used to build these images, as well as the docker-compose files used to start the Tock toolkit, are available in the github repository [https://github.com/voyages-sncf-technologies/tock-docker](https://github.com/voyages-sncf-technologies/tock-docker).
+The source code used to build these images, as well as the docker-compose files used to start the Tock toolkit, are available in the GitHub repository [https://github.com/voyages-sncf-technologies/tock-docker](https://github.com/voyages-sncf-technologies/tock-docker).

 ### Start the NLP stack